ryanfitzer/ViewportJS/readme.md

 ## Methods ##

 ### `current()` ###

-Checks each viewport and returns the last matching viewport object based on the `viewports` array configuration order.
+Checks each viewport and returns the last matching viewport object based on the order of the `viewports` configuration array.
 So if you prefer a "mobile-first" approach, your `viewports` array should be ordered from smallest to largest.
-Returns the current viewport object.
+Returns a viewport object.

+When there are no matching viewports, the viewport object will be empty (`name` is `undefined`, and `width` and `height` are empty arrays).

 ```js
 const currentVP = myViewports.current();